-Gita Gopinat, chief economist at the International Monetary Fund (IMF), believes it is unlikely that digital a currency can replace the dollar as the dominant monetary unit in the world.
+International Monetary Fund (IMF) chief economist Gita Gopinath says it is unlikely that digitalthe currency is capable of replacing the dollar as the dominant monetary unit of the world.

-In an interview with the Financial TimesGopinat acknowledged the “intriguing opportunities and prospects” of the cryptocurrency, but at the same time pointed out the lack of a global financial infrastructure and widespread recognition.
-According to her, these factors are necessary in order to displace the dollar as a global reserve currency.
+In his interview with the Financial TimesGopinath acknowledged the “intriguing possibilities and prospects” cryptocurrency, but at the same time pointed out the lack of global financial infrastructure and widespread acceptance.
+According to her, these factors are necessary in order to displace the dollar as the world reserve currency.

 According to an economist, advanced paymenttechnology is not enough to gain the status of a global reserve currency.
 The reason for the dominance of the dollar lies in its relative security and stability, proven over decades.
 It is worth noting that at the moment, the US dollar is more than 60 percent of the world currency reserve.